FishiaT/arcmodwiki/docs/private-server.md

 !!! note
     Only for Arcaea 5.4.0+ and non-Chinese versions.

 Starting from Arcaea 5.4.0, the game now uses content bundle to deliver base contents such as characters and songs.
+You **must** obtain this before proceeding.

 Obtaining the content bundle will requires you to install Arcaea once and let it finish downloading the bundle (~491 MB).